ButchBetLabs/SunAI/README.md

 ---

 ### **Install and run**
+Apart from cloning the repository, you also need to create a `.env` file to store the `OPENAI_API_KEY`.
 ```sh
 pip install pyautogui pytesseract pynput pillow openai python-dotenv numpy sounddevice speechrecognition scipy
 python script.py "Your OpenAI system role prompt"